Financial Affidavit

 Why You Need a Financial Affidavit

 Comply with mandatory disclosure requirements in divorce, child support, and alimony proceedings, as failure to file can result in sanctions or default judgment.
+Review our free financial affidavit template to understand the required format before your filing deadline.

 Establish your need for support or your ability to pay support based on a sworn, detailed breakdown of income, expenses, assets, and liabilities.
+For high-asset cases, get a quote for your financial affidavit to ensure accurate and defensible disclosure.

 Protect yourself from unfavorable court orders by ensuring the judge has a complete and accurate picture of both parties' financial situations.